Create Your Dream Life

 Another example is investing 50% of your income.
 If that is your goal, how do the numbers work?
 Could you cut your budget by 50% at the moment to leave an excess of 50%?
 What changes would you need to make?
 What is stopping you from hitting that goal now?
 Is it that your income really isn’t high enough yet to save and invest 50%?
 If so, what could you do about that to bring you closer to your goal?

 This exercise is a really good way to bring those dream life goals closer.
-I’ve done this for years and it’s always helped to motivate me and increase the pace at which I achieve what I want to.
+I’ve done this for years and it’s always helped to motivate me and increase the pace at which I am creating my dream life.

 REVEALED: behind the scenes of a real life financial advisor experience